How to Make a Tie Blanket (Patchwork Style)

 Step 2 – Tie the Fleece Patchwork Quilt

-Now that we have a pile of no sew tie quilt squares ready to go it’s time to tie them.
+Now that we have a pile of no sew tie quilt squares ready to go, it’s time to tie them to form the blanket.

 Take two squares and line them up next to each other.
 There are 6 ties on each side.